Shahdabdalla123/File-Ass/README.md

 # File-Management
-Ass about Store Datafor employee and Department using format delimited field and length indicator
+about save Data for employee and Department using format delimited field and length indicator